 - The General Partners receive a share of the Company’s profits in accordance with its bylaws, subject to shareholder approval at the Annual Shareholders Meeting.

-Role and responsibilities of the Chief Executive Officer
+Role and responsibilities of the Chief Executive Officer and general managing partner

-His interests are therefore closely aligned with the long-term consequences of the Group’s management decisions.
+Their interests are therefore closely aligned with the long-term consequences of the Group’s management decisions.

 Independence of the Supervisory Board